BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Loot will skew much more rare, in general.
 You should expect to see those legendaries/uniques/pearls/seraphs far more frequently than in vanilla BL2.
-* "Regular" treasure chests will always provide at least blue-rarity gear, and has a decent chance of including stuff from the legendary pools.
-* "Epic" treasure chests have an extremely high probability of dropping from the legendary pools.
-* Dice Chests (from the Tiny Tina DLC) will have a small chance of containing legendary loot on a "very high" roll.
-* When lockers spawn gear, they will always be blue-rarity.  *(Previously lockers had a chance to spawn even legendaries, so some could potentially see this as a drawback)*
 * Adds the "Alignment" Class Mods from the Dragon Keep DLC into the global Class Mod drop pools (and makes those COMs always drop at at least blue rarity).